SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 $$

 (Values of $R \gt 1$ will, when we apply this to vaccine efficacies, result in _negative_ efficacies.
 Is that meaningful?
-Sure: your vaccine could make things _worse_, making the vaccinees _more_ susceptible to disease&hellip; which is surely negative efficacy, no?)
+Yes: your vaccine could make things _worse_, making the vaccinees _more_ susceptible to disease&hellip; which is surely negative efficacy, no?)

 ### Changes of variables